barrettotte/github-fop-sb/README.md

 # github-fop-sb

-A mini project to generate a basic report of a GitHub user's repos using SpringBoot, Apache FOP and XSLT.
+A mini project to generate a basic PDF of a GitHub user's repos using SpringBoot, Apache FOP and XSLT.
 Definitely not the best, but it was a fun thing to mess around with for a bit.

 ## Test Calls